kiarraafrica/all_about_crochet_OOPFinalProj/README.md

 ![Alt text](gif.gif)

-Welcome to **All 'bout Crochet**!
+## Table of Contents:
+    📍I. Overview
+    📍II.
+OOP Principles
+    📍III.
+SDG
+    📍IV.
+Instruction

+## Overview:
 *This java-project tailored for crochet enthusiast, is designed to offer comprehensive description of crochet tools, yarns, different stitches, and helpful tips & tricks.
 It also includes a personalized suggestion that features to inspire users with color options and project ideas.
 To spice things up, users can maintain their personal yarn stash to organize their yarns.*

-## I. Features:
-- **Yarn Stash**: Organize and maintain your personal yarn stash.
-- **Crochet Tools**: Detailed desciptions of tools used in crocheting.
-- **Yarns**: Information about different types of yarn, their descriptions, and preferred hook size.
-- **Stitches**: Learn various crochet stitches and techniques.
-- **Tips & Tricks**: Get useful advice to enhance your crocheting skills.
-- **Suggesters**: Receive inspiration with color options and project ideas.

-## II.
-OOP Principles:
+## OOP Principles:
 1. **Encapsulation**
-    - In the UserManager class, sensitive data like userData is private, and methods such as setUsernameInput(), setPasswordInput(), and saveUser() ensure secure interaction.
-Similarly, the YarnStash class controls access to yarn stash information with methods like addYarn(), removeYarn(), and editStash(), keeping the internal structure hidden.
-The Tool, Yarn, Stitch, and Tips classes also encapsulate their attributes, providing public getter methods for access.
+    - 🔒Encapsulation is achieved by keeping the attributes of the Tool, Yarn, Stitch, and Tips classes private and exposing them through public getter methods.
+For example, in the Tool class, attributes like name and description are private, and methods like getName() and getDescription() provide controlled access.
+Similarly, the Yarn, Stitch, and Tips classes use private attributes such as name, description, and hookSize to store their data.
+This approach ensures that the internal state of these classes is protected and only accessible through well-defined methods.
 2. **Abstraction**
-    -  The abstract class Suggester2 defines a blueprint for subclasses like ColorSuggester and ProjectSuggester, which implement the getSuggestion() method.
-The YarnStash class abstracts yarn management, offering simple methods for user interaction, while the AboutCrochet class organizes the Tool, Yarn, Stitch, and Tips classes into intuitive menus and methods.
+    - 🎭Abstraction is implemented through the use of abstract classes like Suggester2.
+This abstract class provides a high-level blueprint for different types of suggesters, hiding the underlying complexity of specific implementations like ColorSuggester and ProjectSuggester from the user.
 3. **Inheritance**
-    - The Suggester2 class serves as a base for ColorSuggester and ProjectSuggester, while initializers like ToolInitializer, YarnInitializer, StitchInitializer, and TipsInitializer extend functionality, creating collections for easy access.
+    - 🧬The project leverages inheritance to promote code reuse.
+For instance, in the Suggester class, the ColorSuggester and ProjectSuggester classes inherit from the abstract Suggester2 class, enabling specific implementations of the getSuggestion method while sharing common functionality.
 4. **Polymorphism**
-    - The Suggester class dynamically handles subclasses like ColorSuggester and ProjectSuggester, each overriding getSuggestion().
-The AboutCrochet class uses polymorphism to process objects like Tool, Yarn, Stitch, and Tips generically while preserving their specific behaviors.
+    - 🔄Polymorphism is demonstrated through method overriding.
+The getSuggestion method in the Suggester2 class is overridden by ColorSuggester and ProjectSuggester to provide specialized behavior based on the object type at runtime.
+This allows for dynamic method dispatch during execution.

-## III.
-Sustainable Development Goal (SDG):
+## Sustainable Development Goal (SDG):
-- **SDG 4: Quality Education**
+**SDG 4: Quality Education**
     1. *Promotes Skill Development*
-        - This project provides education resources about crochet, such as tools, yarnology, stitch libraries, and tips & tricks.
+        - 🎓This project provides education resources about crochet, such as tools, yarnology, stitch libraries, and tips & tricks.
 These features encourages users to develop a tangible, creative skill that fosters personal growth and creativity.
     2. *Support Lifelong Learner*
-        - Crochet, as an activity, is suitable for all ages, making it a lifelong learning opportunity.
+        - 🌟Crochet, as an activity, is suitable for all ages, making it a lifelong learning opportunity.
 Whether the users are beginners or advanced crafters, they can continuously expand their skills with the project's tools like tutorials and project suggestions.
     3. *Accessible Education*
-        - By presenting crochet tools, techniques, and ideas in a clear, engaging way, the project makes education accessible to individuals who might not have formal instruction in crafting.
+        - 🌐By presenting crochet tools, techniques, and ideas in a clear, engaging way, the project makes education accessible to individuals who might not have formal instruction in crafting.

-## IV.
-Instruction
+## Instruction to Run the Program
+1. Main Menu
+    - 📝Sign up: If you do not have an account
+    - 🔑Log in: Access your account
+2. Crochet Menu
+    - Yarn Stash
+        - 👀View: See all yarns in your stash or be notified if it's empty
+        - ➕Add: Add yarn details, including type, color, and weight
+        - ✏️Edit: Update the information of a specific yarn
+        - 🗑️Remove: Delete yarn from your stash
+    - About Crochet Menu
+        - 🛠️Crochet Tools: Descriptions of essential crochet tools
+        - 🧵Yarnology: Explore different yarn types and their characteristics
+        - 📖Stitch Library: Tutorials for a variety of stitches
+        - 💡Tips and Tricks: Helpful advice to improve your crocheting skills
+    - Suggester
+        - 🎨Palette Picker: Generate 1-color, 2-color, or 5-color palettes
+        - 🪡Project Ideas Generator: Receive suggestions for simple or big projects, with design ideas
+3. Log out